sheptalo/ponchik-test/README.md

 - [ ] made parts to create units
 - [ ] learn my friend do mod for faster develop
 - [ ] very hard made sounds
+- [ ] and last add planet and tech tree for it